ologio/monobiome/README.md

 |---|
 | ![Palette](images/palette.png) |

+Chroma curves are designed specifically to establish a distinct role for each accent and are non-intersecting over the lightness domain (hence the distinct "bands" in the above chroma curve figure).
 There are eight monotone-accent pairs, plus a single grey trajectory:

 | Monotone / biome | Accent color | Hue  |
 | ---              | ---          | ---  |